umbraco/UmbracoDocs/commerce-add-ons/payment-providers/buckaroo/configuring-buckaroo.md

 ## Step 1: Sign up & Sign in

-If you haven't done so yet, head on over to the [Buckaroo Dashboard](https://www.buckaroo.eu/large-corporations/start) to register for a Buckaroo account.
+You can sign up in 2 different ways:

-Or
+1. For a business account, head over to the [Buckaroo site](https://www.buckaroo.eu/large-corporations/start) to register for a Buckaroo account.

-You can request a test account via this form: https://www.buckaroo.eu/large-corporations/solutions/request-form
+2. For a test account, you can fill in a request form: https://www.buckaroo.eu/large-corporations/solutions/request-form

 ### Test & Live mode